How to read your eyeglasses prescription

 Add

-“Add” is the added magnifying power applied to the bottom part of multifocal lenses to correct presbyopia — the natural farsightedness that happens with age.
+“Add” is the added focusing power applied to the bottom part of multifocal lenses to correct presbyopia.
+This vision condition affects the eye’s natural crystalline lens, reducing its ability to change shape and focus on nearby objects.
+Presbyopia typically begins around age 40.

 The number appearing in this section of the prescription is always a "plus" power, even when you don’t see a plus sign.
-Generally, it will range from +0.75 to +3.00 D and will be the same power for both eyes.
+It generally ranges from +0.75 D to +3.00 D and will be the same for both eyes.

 Prism